xeokit/xeokit-xkt-utils/README.md

 ### Converting an IFC file into an XKT file on the command line

+Let's use the [convert2xkt](https://github.com/xeokit/xeokit-xkt-utils/blob/master/convert2xkt.js) Node script to convert an IFC file to XKT on the command line.

 ````bash
 node convert2xkt.js -s rme_advanced_sample_project.ifc -o rme_advanced_sample_project.ifc.xkt -l